 - If not, they must integrate with teams in East Dorset towards a 'One Dorset' service, with medical staff working across two sites to provide care

-Final decisions on the future of Kingfisher Ward and all paediatric care in west Dorset will be made when Dorchester and Yeovil hospitals have come to a mutually agreed decision after the consultation has closed.
+Final decisions on the future of Kingfisher Ward and all paediatric care in west Dorset will be made when Dorchester and Yeovil hospitals have come to a mutually agreed decision.